-Eliminates the current maximum interest rate of the that is chargeable on Cal-Vet leans, replacing it with a floating interest rate, and establish a cut-off for eligibility earned during the Vietnam period.
+Eliminates the current maximum interest rate of that is chargeable on Cal-Vet leams, replacing it will a floating interest rate, and establish a cut-off for eligibility earned during the Vietnam period.
 The bill becomes effective immediately.

-B 4392 - Pong Chapter 1478 Provides that any city with a population of 1,000,000 or more with a pension or retirement plans which require officers and employees of one sex to pay greater contributions than those of another sex who are the same age shall be revised so that contribution are the same commencing with contributions for service on and after January 1, 1975.
+Provides that any city with a population of 1,000,000 or more with a pension or retirement plans which require officers and employees of one sex to pay greater contributions than those of another sex who are the same age shall be revised so that contributio are the same commencing with contributions for service on and after January 1, 1975.

-AB 4412 - Papan Chapter 1479 Extends to public institutions of higher education existing law which authorizes local school districts to submit names of seniors who drop out of school to private business or professional schools.
+Extends to public institutions of higher education existing law which authorizes local school districts to submit names of seniors who drop out of school to private business or professional schools.
 The bill becomes effective on January 1, 1975.

-AB 4438 ( Wood) Chapter 1399 Changes per diem for members appointed by the Governo to the board of administration of the Public Employee Retirement System from \$25 to \$50 per day of actual attendance at meetings of the board.
+Changes per diem for members appointed by the Governo to the board of administration of the Public Employee Retirement System from \$25 to \$50 per day of actual attendance at meetings of the board.